What are the Benefits of Animal-Assisted Therapy?

 To ensure our horses and ponies’ health, there is a weight restriction for our guests who wish to participate in riding and carriage driving.

-What are the Overall Benefits of Horse Riding for Disabled People?
+What are the Overall Benefits of Horse Riding for People with Disabilities?

 A 2018 study demonstrated that horse riding is a therapeutic activity for young people and children.
 Over the course of the study, it presented a great range of positive health benefits for various diagnoses, including developmental, physical and behavioural.